-- b) If more than one driver fails to set a time during Q1, Q2 or Q3 they will be arranged in the following order : - i) any driver who attempted to set a qualifying time by starting a flying lap ; - ii) any driver who failed to start a flying lap; - iii) any driver who failed to leave the pits during the period. - c) Once the grid has been established in accordance with a) and b) above, grid position penalties will be applied to the drivers in question in the order the offences were committed.
-If more than one driver incurs a penalty under Article 28.4a) or Article 28.6a) preference will be given to the driver whose team first informed the technical delegate that an engine or gearbox change will be carried out. - d) Any driver who incurs a penalty under Article 28.4(a) will take precedence over any driver whose qualifying times have been deleted for any reason.
+- b) If more than one driver fails to set a time during Q1, Q2 or Q3 they will be arranged in the following order : - i) Any driver who attempted to set a qualifying time by starting a flying lap. - ii) Any driver who failed to start a flying lap. - iii) Any driver who failed to leave the pits during the period. - c) Once the grid has been established in accordance with a) and b) above, grid position penalties will be applied to the drivers in question in the order the offences were committed.
+If more than one driver incurs a penalty under Article 28.4(a) or Article 28.6(a) preference will be given to the driver whose team first informed the technical delegate that an engine or gearbox change will be carried out. - d) Any driver who incurs a penalty under Article 28.4(a) or Article 28.6(a) will take precedence over any driver whose qualifying times have been deleted for any reason.